zheng-jj/T03_Team_3_MAD/README.md

 Created page to get details on where books can be obtained

-Async methods to get book prices from different vendors (from real online offers) using DirectTextBook ApI
+Async methods to get book prices from different vendors (from real online offers) using DirectTextBook ApI and load data in a recycler view

 Async methods to get eBook availability from Google Books API

-Get book availability from National Library Board (using NLB API)
+Get book availability from National Library Board (using NLB API) for each copy of the book available and load data in a recycler view

 # Swah Jian Oon
 # Things Implemented: